packetcat/mastible/README.md

 ## Instructions for running this playbook

+- Copy group_vars/all.sample to group_vars/all and edit it to specify the database name you wish to use with Mastodon. **The PostgreSQL database role will drop this database in preparation for Mastodon's database setup so make sure this is not a database you are currently using**
 - Copy roles/mastodon-config/templates/.env.production.sample to
   roles/mastodon-config/templates/.env.production, edit with all relevant details.
 (SMTP details are probably the only required one,